Edit Add a file or picture Printable page Raw Text Page change history More options

 XML

 Lak Sri of TDI L2 Support fame has gone above and beyond with this lecture on the various XML handling options available in TDI, including simple and complex XML, DSML and Web Services.
-Please note the video format used works best with Microsoft Internet Explorer.
+Please note the video format used works best with Microsoft Internet Explorer, and Centra will probably want to install software on your desktop to view it.
 Also note that you will want to fast-forward past the first 3 minutes of "testing...testing..." to get to the good stuff.

 Web Services